mwganson/Editor_Assistant/README.md

 Any other value is the output text.
 </pre>

 An optional key is "goto", which contains the line to go to before inserting the text.
 The value can be a line number, such as "42".
 It can also be "home" (move to beginning of document), "end" (move to end of document), or "input" (get the line from the user during template execution).
 If there is no "goto" key, or if its value is "current" or "", then the text is inserted at the current cursor position.
+Use "relative:NNN" for relative line changes.
 <pre>
 "goto" values: